moxystudio/next-webpack-oneof/README.md

 Wraps all webpack loader rules into a single oneOf rule.

 By default webpack loaders will test all files for all loaders.
-However, webpack does support [`oneOf` rules](https://webpack.js.org/configuration/module/#ruleoneof), with which only the first matching rule will be used.
+However, webpack does support [`oneOf` rules](https://webpack.js.org/configuration/module/#ruleoneof), within which only the first matching rule will be used.

-This plugin transfers all rules into a single `oneOf` rule, so no file can be tested twice.
+This plugin transfers all rules into a single `oneOf` rule, so no file will match more than one condition.

 ## Installation